 Express also offers a generous 30-day money-back guarantee that means you can take advantage of all its features for a month with no risk (although we wouldn't blame you if you stuck with them afterwards).

-During those 30 days you'll have full access to the whole ExpressVPN experience, and be able to unblock pretty much any Netflix library you can find – it tops both our Netflix VPN and our streaming VPN lists for a reason.
+During those 30 days you'll have full access to the whole ExpressVPN experience, and be able to unblock pretty much any Netflix library you can find – it features on both our Netflix VPN and our streaming VPN lists for a reason.
 However, you'll also be able to stay secure online and cover up to five of your devices simultaneously.
 Be aware, though, that you may have to contact support if you find a server isn't performing as expected with Netflix.

 CyberGhost rounds off this free Netflix VPN guide with its mega 45-day money-back guarantee – if you think 30 days is too measly, you'll get another 50% here.